Destinations Greece Athens

 Athens, in three days.

-The version we send friends: Acropolis loop on Day 1, museums + Pangrati on Day 2, a Saronic day trip on Day 3.
+The cleanest three-day Athens we've found: Acropolis loop on Day 1, museums + Pangrati on Day 2, a Saronic day trip on Day 3.
 Base in Koukaki.
 Three days is the floor; four if you can.

 8:00a.m.